- Summer 2015 Program

-The University of Colorado Program for Teaching East Asia, in collaboration with faculty of CU's Anderson Language Technology Center (ALTEC), has offered STARTALK summer workshops for Chinese language teachers from across the United States since 2010.
-Check back in February 2013 for information on TEA's summer 2013 STARTALK offerings.
+The University of Colorado Program for Teaching East Asia, in collaboration with CU's Anderson Language and Technology Center (ALTEC), has offered STARTALK summer workshops for Chinese language teachers from across the United States since 2010.

 Chinese Language Instruction in the Digital Age: A STARTALK Program on Incorporating Learner-Centered Technology Tools in the Chinese Language Curriculum

 The University of Colorado’s Program for Teaching East Asia, in collaboration with the CU’s Anderson Language and Technology Center, hosted a STARTALK program for 20 Chinese language teachers, June 10-July 17, 2015.
 This year’s program, TEA’s fifth STARTALK, provided participants with practical experience implementing effective learning technologies appropriate for the middle and high school Chinese language classroom.
 Based on the premise that the sustainability of both a program and its teachers increasingly depends on the teachers possessing skills and behaviors of a digital-age professional, this STARTALK program introduced the theory, standards, frameworks, knowledge, and practice necessary for incorporating into the curriculum, with comfort and ease, a range of learner-centered technology tools.
 Program participants worked with language technology specialists, experienced Chinese language curriculum designers, and master teachers from successful language programs to gain a clear understanding of and competency in a variety of technologies around which they can create effective and engaging lessons.

 For information about STARTALK at TEA, contact Jon Zeljo at email@example.com or 303-735-5128.